thibaudclement/cs269i/docs/lecture-6.md

 </div>

-**Note:** The supply curve represents how many sellers are willing to sell at each price.
-We plot the Price as the y-axis and the Supply as the x-axis, even though it is really the supply as a function of the price.
+_**Note:** The supply curve represents how many sellers are willing to sell at each price.
+We plot the Price as the y-axis and the Supply as the x-axis, even though it is really the supply as a function of the price._

 <div class="remark" markdown="1">

 **Side Note: Law of Supply vs. Digital Goods**

-If the applies to _used_ books, then what about new books?
+If the above applies to _used_ books, then what about new books?

 The Law of Supply says that the supply curve should be increasing, but sometimes, this does not hold.

 For instance, for new books:

 - There is a monopoly (the publisher is selling all the copies): increasing the price does not mean that they are willing to sell it more.
-- Marginal cost of printing another book is negligible (most of the price is editorial work, promotion, etc.)
+- Marginal cost of printing another book is negligible (most of the price is editorial work, promotion, etc.).

 If we think of digital goods, the marginal cost of making another copy is zero, so the Law of Supply does not hold anymore:

 - For ordinary physical goods, the supply curve slopes upward because each additional unit costs a little more to make.
 Producers only expand output when price at least covers that rising marginal cost.
 - For a pure digital good—software, an e‑book, a music file—the marginal cost of copying and distributing one more unit is essentially zero, so a seller is already willing to supply any quantity at any price just above zero.
 Raising the price therefore doesn’t unlock extra output the way it does for physical goods.
 Instead, the constraint is usually legal (who owns the copyright) or strategic (how the seller wants to segment the market), not technological cost.

-In the short run the supply curve is therefore flat (perfectly elastic) at roughly zero cost, and in the long run depends on covering the fixed cost of creating the first copy rather than on the per‑unit price, so the classic Law of Supply tied to marginal production cost doesn’t bite.
+In the short run, the supply curve is therefore flat (perfectly elastic) at roughly zero cost, and in the long run, depends on covering the fixed cost of creating the first copy rather than on the per‑unit price, so the classic Law of Supply tied to marginal production cost doesn’t bite.
 </div>

 <div class="definition" markdown="1">